 What is the difference between AA and Surrender & Win?

 The principle difference between AA (and other 12-step programs) and Surrender & Win is that Surrender & Win focuses on Jesus Christ as the true “Higher Power” and uses God’s Word as the authority in relation to the 12 steps.
-The 12 steps have a Christian heritage as they were modeled after the Oxford Society.
+The 12 steps have a Christian heritage.
 In order to reach people who would be offended by Jesus or the Church, AA focused on a Higher Power.
 But Surrender & Win’s 12 Principals to the Road to Recovery tie the 12 steps to Jesus Christ’s teachings.